newrelic/newrelic-infra-operator/README.md

 make test-e2e
 ```

-Notice that in order to run both integration tests and e2e you will need a working environment available with the
+Notice that in order to run both integration tests and E2e, you will need a working environment available with the
-newrelic-infra-operator running.
+`newrelic-infra-operator` running.
-Both installing the newrelic-infra-operator chart or spinning up the environment with `make tilt-up` are possible options.
+Both installing the `newrelic-infra-operator` chart or spinning up the environment with `make tilt-up` are possible options.

+It is also possible to run such tests against any cluster you have access to by setting the environment variable
+`TEST_KUBECONFIG=/your/kube/config/path`.

 ## Support

 Should you need assistance with New Relic products, you are in good hands with several support diagnostic tools and support channels.

->New Relic offers NRDiag, [a client-side diagnostic utility](https://docs.newrelic.com/docs/using-new-relic/cross-product-functions/troubleshooting/new-relic-diagnostics) that automatically detects common problems with New Relic agents.
-If NRDiag detects a problem, it suggests troubleshooting steps.
-NRDiag can also automatically attach troubleshooting data to a New Relic Support ticket.
-Remove this section if it doesn't apply.

 If the issue has been confirmed as a bug or is a feature request, file a GitHub issue.